tariqdaouda/pyGeno/DESCRIPTION.rst

 .. _here: http://pygeno.iric.ca/

+If you like pyGeno, please let me know.
-For the latest news about pyGeno, you can follow me on twitter `@tariqdaouda`_.
+For the latest news, you can follow me on twitter `@tariqdaouda`_.

 .. _@tariqdaouda: https://www.twitter.com/tariqdaouda